mazensafty7/Titanic-Prediction/README.md

 4. Family Size and Survival: Larger families struggled as lifeboats couldn’t accommodate them all, leading to higher mortality rates among those with many dependents.

 # Model Building
-The logistic regression model was chosen for this classification task.
+The Random Forest Classifier model was chosen for this classification task.
 After training, the model achieved a good accuracy on the training data.
+**Training Accuracy: 0.9814814814814815**

 # How to Run the Project
 1. Clone this repository.